CEDET

 (define-key your-mode-map-here "." 'semantic-complete-self-insert)

-Binding semantic-complete-self-insert to a key will insert that key, as per self-insert-command, and then fire up the inline completion engine if there is appropriate context nearby.
+Binding semantic-complete-self-insert to a key will insert that key's text, as per self-insert-command, and then run the inline completion engine if there is appropriate context nearby.

 Speedbar completion mode